Unponderable/NGU-Rebirth-Script/README.md

 #### Change Log

+0.5b - Fixes to support new blood spells/blood spell arrangement.
+Themes other than Normal are not supported.\
 0.5a - Added support for Advanced Exoskeleton and Laser Sword augments.\
 0.5 - Full Gold Diggers implementation.\
 0.4g - Added beta support for Gold Diggers.
 Script will assume you have at least 2 slots and will assign them at the start of a run.\